Lewes Friends Meeting House: History

+School

 For many years in the 19th and early 20th centuries there was an independent boarding school for Quaker girls at 65 High Street, Lewes, run by three spinsters.
 The school had about 25 children at any one time, and they attended the Friends Meeting House each Sunday during term time.
 Former pupils include the writer Maude Robinson and the mother of Barrow Cadbury of the Cadbury family.
 Barrow Cadbury attended the meeting house on one occasion in the 1950s prior to the alterations carried out by Hubert Lidbetter.
 Upon hearing that the work was required, he donated £600 towards the estimated cost of over £1,000.